-The most recently adopted state water plan is the 2012 State Water Plan.
-The 2012 State Water Plan indicates a projected total water demand for Bell County of 63,783 acre-feet/year for year 2010.
-The projections are from year 2010 to 2060 and include demands that may be met by water from either or both surface water and groundwater.
-District records indicate that actual groundwater usage in Bell County during year 2011 by the Water Utility Groups totaled 3,655.52 acre-feet or approximately 5.7% of the County's projected 2010 total demand for water in the 2012 State Water Plan.
+The most recently adopted state water plan is the 2017 State Water Plan.
+The 2017 State Water Plan indicates a projected total water demand for Bell County of 134,411 acrefeet/year for year 2070.
+The projections are from year 2020 to 2070 and include demands that may be met by water from either or both surface water and groundwater.
+District records indicate that actual groundwater usage in Bell County during year 2019 by the Water Utility Groups totaled 2,417 acre-feet or approximately 3.18% of the County's projected 2020 total demand for water in the 2017 State Water Plan.

-Source Appendix C: TWDB 2012 State Water Plan Datasets for Bell County (page 7)
+Source Appendix C: TWDB 2017 State Water Plan Datasets for Bell County